andycranston/config2tftp/README.md

 and the username used to ssh into the switch is `manager`.

-The second pre-requisite is that the `expect` command must be installed and be in a directory in listed in the PATH environment variable.
+The second pre-requisite is that the `expect` command must be installed and be in a directory listed in the PATH environment variable.

 If running the command: